alibassam24/Blog-App-Backend-Django/README.md

 - ✍️ **Blogs CRUD**
   Create, view, update, delete blogs — but only your own blogs!

-- 💬 **Comments System**
+- 💬 **Comments CRUD**
   Add comments to any blog.
-Edit or delete your own comments only.
+Update or delete your own comments only.

 - 🔍 **Search & Pagination**
   Easily search blogs by title, and browse through pages of results.